Kranthi-Guribilli/DBMS-Handbook/README.md

         * [DML](#DML)
         * [DCL](#DCL)
         * [TCL](#TCL)
+## Advantages of DBMS:
+   * ## Data redundancy and inconsistency:
+        Redundancy is the concept of repetition of data i.e. each data may have more than a single copy.
+The file system cannot control redundancy of data as each user defines and maintains the needed files for a specific application to run.
+There may be a possibility that two users are maintaining same files data for different applications.
+Hence changes made by one user does not reflect in files used by second users, which leads to inconsistency of data.
+Whereas DBMS controls redundancy by maintaining a single repository of data that is defined once and is accessed by many users.
+As there is no or less redundancy, data remains consistent.
+   * ## Data sharing:
+        File system does not allow sharing of data or sharing is too complex.
+Whereas in DBMS, data can be shared easily due to centralized system.
+   * ## Data concurrency:
+        Concurrent access to data means more than one user is accessing the same data at the same time.
+Anomalies occur when changes made by one user gets lost because of changes made by other user.
+File system does not provide any procedure to stop anomalies.
+Whereas DBMS provides a locking system to stop anomalies to occur.
+   * ## Data searching:
+        For every search operation performed on file system, a different application program has to be written.
+While DBMS provides inbuilt searching operations.
+User only have to write a small query to retrieve data from database.
+   * ## Data integrity:
+        There may be cases when some constraints need to be applied on the data before inserting it in database.
+The file system does not provide any procedure to check these constraints automatically.
+Whereas DBMS maintains data integrity by enforcing user defined constraints on data by itself.
+   * ## System crashing:
+        In some cases,systems might have crashes due to various reasons.
+It is a bane in case of file systems because once the system crashes, there will be no recovery of the data that’s been lost.
+A DBMS will have the recovery manager which retrieves the data making it another advantage over file systems.
+  * ## Data security:
+       A file system provides a password mechanism to protect the database but how longer can the password be protected?No one can guarantee that.
+This doesn’t happen in the case of DBMS.
+DBMS has specialized features that help provide shielding to its data.
 ## Architecture:
 <b>3-Tier Architecture in DBMS: </b>DBMS 3-tier architecture divides the complete system into three inter-related but independent modules as shown below:
 ![image](https://user-images.githubusercontent.com/79071810/147411962-e3a63e61-0907-4802-8e68-626ea37165fc.png)<br>